 Here are several ways to import photos and videos from your phone, camera, other device, or disc.

-Connect a camera, phone, or external drive to your PC.
+Connect a phone, camera, storage card from your camera, or external drive to your PC.

 Open the Photos app from the Start screen.

 Swipe in from the bottom edge to see the app commands.(If you're using a mouse, right-click within the app.)

 Import isn't available if you're looking at a single picture in full screen view.

 If you have problems, see Troubleshooting when the PC can’t find your device.

 Tap or click the device you want to import from.